- Grow mint in a location with either full sun or part shade (shade is best for warmer regions).

 Let us teach you how to grow mint.

 Mint will grow either in full sun or part shade, though it definitely benefits from afternoon shade in the hottest regions.
 It also adapts readily to a variety of soils, but the ideal is moist, well-drained, and rich with organic matter.
-When growing mint in planting beds, mix 3 inches of aged compost-enriched Miracle-Gro® Garden Soil All Purpose 0.09 - 0.05 - 0.07 into the top 6 inches of soil to add nutrients and improve drainage.
+When growing mint in planting beds, mix 3 inches of aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil into the top 6 inches of soil to add nutrients and improve drainage.
 In raised beds, blend equal parts of garden soil and potting mix.
-One way to defeat mint's spreading ways is to grow it in containers filled with light, fluffy Miracle-Gro® Potting Mix 0.21 - 0.11 - 0.16, which also contains compost.
+One way to defeat mint's spreading ways is to grow it in containers filled with light, fluffy Miracle-Gro® Performance Organics® All Purpose Container Mix, which also contains compost.
 Pots should be at least 12 inches across.

 The best time of year for planting mint depends on where you live.
 Spring is ideal in cold-winter regions, fall in warmer regions.
 Established plants can withstand light frosts, but newly planted seedlings need protection.

-Different varieties of the mint family cross-pollinate easily, so the surest way to get the type of mint you want is to start with young plants.
+Different varieties of the mint family cross-pollinate easily, so the surest way to get the type of mint you want is to start with young plants, like the strong, vigorous ones you get from Bonnie Plants®.
 In planting beds, space mint plants 18 to 24 inches apart.

 To control mint in planting beds, surround it with edging that extends 18 to 24 inches deep into soil, or plant it in a pot that you sink into the soil, allowing 3 inches of the rim to sit above the soil line.
 Be sure to line the pot with a couple of layers of landscaping or shade cloth to keep the roots from escaping through the drainage holes.